 Finding a common ground for these three is challenging, so it is best to invest time and energy to work on a brand persona, and thus a style guide, as early as possible.

-The lucky thing is that both marketing people and UX professionals are strong believers in research, which greatly simplifies the whole decision making process.
+The lucky thing is that both marketing people and UX professionals are strong believers in research, which greatly simplifies the whole decision-making process.
 (If they are not that kind, please convert them!)
 Writing the copy UX conscientiously lowers the barriers between the two.
 Maybe a UX Writer with a background in both – if such “multipotentialite” personalities exist – fits best. 🙂

 UX writing is not just about the copy

 We tend to over-generalize that people don’t read anymore, which might rather refer to the length of textual content we can process at a time in a digital context.
 However, people now communicate beyond the UX of our reading habits and interact not just with each other but also with digital interfaces or no-interface systems.
-If we consider the diversity of examples from conversational interfaces to voice user interfaces or gesture-based interfaces, we start to get the idea why I keep mentioning UX writing instead of UX copywriting.
+If we consider the diversity of examples from conversational interfaces to voice user interfaces or gesture-based interfaces, we start to get the idea of why I keep mentioning UX writing instead of UX copywriting.

 UX Designer or a dedicated UX Writer?